Bullpen car: History

-The bullpen car remains in use in Japanese baseball.
+The bullpen car remained in use in Japanese baseball.
 Most of them are convertibles so that fans can see the players inside, including many one-offs provided to the teams by the manufacturer.
 In the 1980s, the Yokohama DeNA BayStars of Nippon Professional Baseball introduced a bullpen car, a one-off Datsun Bluebird (910) convertible.
 It was the first of a few bullpen cars provided by Nissan to their hometown team.
-It would be followed by a Be-1 and S-Cargo in the 90s.
+It would be followed by a Be-1 and S-Cargo in the 1990s.
 In 2017, the BayStars began using the Nissan Leaf, while Yasuaki Yamasaki used a Toyota MR-S to enter games.
 The Tokyo Yakult Swallows also use a custom Nissan, a one-off Y34 Cedric roadster.
 The Hanshin Tigers currently use a modified smart fortwo convertible.

+In KBO League in South Korea, the Kia Tigers has used white Kia vehicles as their bullpen cars since they were introduced at Gwangju-Kia Champions Field in 2014.
+In the 2020s, they have used vehicles such as the Kia EV9 and Kia Tasman.
+The Hanwha Eagles used the Porsche Taycan as a bullpen car in the 2024 season.

-The Sugar Land Skeeters of the Atlantic League of Professional Baseball, an independent baseball league, introduced a bullpen car in 2012.
+The Sugar Land Space Cowboys of the Atlantic League of Professional Baseball, an independent baseball league, introduced a bullpen car in 2012.

 With an increasing focus on speeding up the pace of play of MLB games, MLB had a committee discuss bringing back the bullpen car in 2015.
 The Arizona Diamondbacks announced they would introduce their first bullpen car prior to the 2018 season.
 While the car was available on Opening Day, March 29, 2018, the first reliever to make use of it was Collin McHugh on May 5, 2018, for a sixth-inning relief role in the Diamondbacks' 18th home game of the season.
 The Detroit Tigers were the second team to introduce a bullpen car, on April 13, 2018, and the Washington Nationals became the third team to introduce one, on August 17, 2018.
 A bullpen car designed to look like a baseball glove was used during the 2020 Summer Olympics.